drug-design/course/docs/chapters/adme-properties.md

 #### Mechanism of Cytochrome P-450 Oxidation

-CYP are oxygenase enzymes in which one oxygen atom of O<sub>2</sub> is introduced into the substrate in an electron transfer process.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/mechanism-cytochrome-p-450-oxidation-d10c1369'><i class='fa fa-play' aria-hidden='true'></i></button>CYP are oxygenase enzymes in which one oxygen atom of O<sub>2</sub> is introduced into the substrate in an electron transfer process.
 The electrons are supplied by the NADPH-cytochrome P450 reductase (a flavoprotein that transfers electrons from NADPH (nicotinamide-adenine dinucleotide phosphate) to cytochrome P450).
 The scheme of a typical oxidative cycle is presented below.
 The potent oxidizing properties of the intermediates created in this cycle enable the oxidation of many structurally unrelated substrates.

 ![](https://media.drugdesign.org/course/adme-properties/4_4_3_0_0_1.png){: loading=lazy }